Associate Professor and Project Lead

 Ben is an ecologist with 20 years experience.
 He leads TERN Adelaide; the Terrestrial Ecosystem Research Network ecosystem surveillance monitoring group based at The University of Adelaide.
 He has skills in community engagement and citizen science application development.
 He researches ecological surveillance monitoring to detect environmental change; with skills in methodology development, delivery of systems to support environmental information dissemination, and team leadership.

-Robert wrote the well known South Australian orchid publications Start with the Leaves and South Australia's Native Orchids DVD 2012.
-He chairs the Native Orchid Society of South Australia (NOSSA) and with other orchid enthusiasts he routinely conducts orchid surveys & monitoring.
+Robert wrote the well known South Australian orchid publications Start with the Leaves and South Australia's Native Orchids DVD 2011.
+He is the former chair of the Native Orchid Society of South Australia (NOSSA) and with other orchid enthusiasts he routinely conducts orchid surveys & monitoring.
 He will support community engagement in WOW by working with and providing guidance to orchid enthusiasts and amateur naturalists Australia-wide.

 Science communication and engagement officer

 Katie has a background in rainforest ecology and marine ecotourism.
 She has experience working with community groups and volunteers to deliver a variety of citizen science projects.
 Do you have WOW questions?
 Contact us here.

 Andrew is a highly-qualified professional with broad-ranging experience in state-of-the-art research, system design and implementation, user-centric design and project management.
 Andrew has worked on Citizen Science projects for many years.
 His experience with the design and development multi-platform apps make him well placed to lead the technical development of this project.